duyxsays/ChordAI/README.md

 </p>

 # ChordAI
-> A iOS project used for a creative interaction between mobile device and music with the help of computervision
+> A iOS project used for a creative interaction between mobile device and music with the help of computervision.

 ## Purpose of the project
 To create an iOS application that uses computervison to recognise hand gestures.
 Then using the recognition to map the interaction for musical purposes.

 ## Tools
+###
 ### Software
+- xCode

 ### Hardware
 - iPhone front camera with atleast iOS 14 (Vision framework compatability)